 SWAMIJI: *. . . comes out sparśa tanmātrā, the tanmātra of touch, the touching sensation.
-The impression of touching sensation, the residence where it resides is called sparśa tanmātrā, the impression of touching sensation.
-And afterwards finally comes from ākāśa, śabda tanmātrā, sound. Śabda tanmātrā comes out from ākāśa mahābhūta. Ākāśa means ether.
+The impression of touching sensation, the residence where it resides, is called sparśa tanmātrā–the impression of the touching sensation.
+And afterwards finally comes from ākāśa, śabda tanmātrā (sound). Śabda tanmātrā comes out from ākāśa mahābhūta. Ākāśa means, ether.

 JOHN: To enter, these five . . .

-SWAMIJI: No these thirty six elements.
+SWAMIJI: No, these thirty-six elements.

-JOHN: These thirty six tattvas.
+JOHN: These thirty-six tattvas.

-SWAMIJI: These thirty six tattvas.
+SWAMIJI: These thirty-six tattvas.

 JOHN: Now, is ākāśa . . . ?

-SWAMIJI: Ākāśa means ether.
+SWAMIJI: Ākāśa means, ether.

-JOHN: Ether but that is not perceptible.
+JOHN: Ether, but that is not perceptible.

 SWAMIJI: Not perceptible, it gives you room to walk.

-JOHN: Like space, something like space?
+JOHN: Like space?
+Something like space?

 SWAMIJI: Yes space, it is space.

 SWAMIJI: Something like that.
-Vacuum without air.
+A vacuum without air.

 JOHN: Without air.
-It is just space, air filled.
+It is just space, air-filled.

-SWAMIJI: Air fills in it.
+SWAMIJI: Air fills into it.

 JOHN: Fills in.

 SWAMIJI: And these tanmātras are clear now.

-SWAMIJI: Organs of actions.
+SWAMIJI: Organs of action.

-JOHN: These are all objectives elements here?
+JOHN: Now, these are all objective elements here?

 SWAMIJI: These are all objective.